test-kitchen/kitchen-docker/README.md

 ### run_command

-This determines the run_command used to start the instance.
+Sets the command used to run the suite container.

-The default value is `/usr/sbin/sshd -D -o UseDNS=no -o UsePAM=no`
+The default value is `/usr/sbin/sshd -D -o UseDNS=no -o UsePAM=no`.

 Examples:

 ```
-driver_config:
   run_command: "/sbin/init"
 ```